- Progesterone (PDG),

 - Comprehensive Understanding of Menstrual Cycle: By assessing these key hormones, the Menstrual Cycle Mapping Test provides a comprehensive understanding of the hormonal changes occurring throughout the menstrual cycle.
 This information can be useful for identifying any irregularities, optimising fertility, and managing reproductive health.

-- Test requires Dried Urine sample.
-Most Convenient Method for Month-Long Testing: Our laboratory dried urine method offers a simple method for collecting samples at home over a 30-day period.
+- Most Convenient Method for Month-Long Testing: Our laboratory-dried urine method offers a simple method for collecting samples at home over a month.
 Patients collect urine on a filter card every other morning and let them dry.
 Dried cards are stable at room temperature, as well as being easy to store and send back to the lab for analysis.